h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_1_23_explanation.md

 ### Step 2: Maximum Margin and Generalization Error

-**Statement 2: TRUE**
+**Statement 2: FALSE**

-Maximum margin decision boundaries generally provide better generalization performance among linear classifiers.
+The maximum margin hyperplane is often a reasonable choice but it is by no means optimal in all cases.

 #### Theoretical Foundation